FingerlessGlov3s/IRCBotLambda/README.md

         "body": response.content
     }
 ```

+Save the lambda, we're now ready for the API Gateway.

 Create a AWS API Gateway, create a GET resource which runs the lambda function we just created.